Resham

-Resham ریشم(Born: Saima Shah صائمہ) is a Pakistani film and television actress and model.
+Resham ریشم (Born: Saima Shah صائمہ) is a Pakistani film and television actress and model.

 She made her film debut with Jeeva in 1995, and was a leading actress of Lollywood during the 1990s.
 Her notable film credits include Jeeva (1995), Ghunghat (1996), Dupatta Jal Raha Hai (1998), Pal Do Pal (1999), and Swaarangi (2015).
 She won a National Award for Best Actress for her performance in the film Sangam (1997), and the Nigar Award for Best Actress for the film Jannat Ki Talash (1999).

-Early life and career
+Early life

+Resham got her early education in Lahore and studied till matriculation.
+She comes from a Punjabi family.
+Her mother died when she was seven and was raised by her elder sister.

+Career

-Resham got her early education in Lahore and studied till matriculation (10th grade of high school).
-She has a Punjabi family background.
-She lost her mother at the age of seven and was raised by her elder sister.
-Resham started her career with the film Jeeva in 1995, although before Jeeva, she played minor roles in television dramas.
-She then starred in several commercially successful films throughout the 1990s, including Chor Machaye Shor and Ghunghat (both 1996), Sangam (1997) – for which she received a National Award for Best Actress, Dupatta Jal Raha Hai (1998), and Inteha (1999).
+Resham made her cinematic debut with Syed Noor's revenge-thriller Jeeva in 1995.
+She had previously played minor roles in television dramas.
+She then starred in several of Syed Noor's commercially successful films throughout the 1990s, including the melodrama Chor Machaye Shor, the drama Ghunghat (both 1996) and the romance Sangam (1997) – for which she received a National Award for Best Actress, She then starred in the Syed Noor's-directed female-centric Dupatta Jal Raha Hai (1998), and Samina Peerzada's directorial debut Inteha (1999), based on the subject of marital rape.
 She continued to portray leading and supporting roles in Pakistani films until the decline of Lollywood in the early 2000s.

-In 2011, she made a cameo appearance in the film Love Mein Ghum, which was directed by her friend and former co-star Reema Khan.
+With the decline in Lollywood, Resham began to take television projects regularly in the following decade; and played the pivotal role in Umera Ahmed's written Man-o-Salwa.
+She received a nomination of Lux Style Award for Best TV Actress - Satellite for her performance at the 7th Lux Style Awards.
+In 2009, she paired with Humayun Saeed in the romance-drama Aashti, depciting a Karachi-based Bengali housemaid.
+The performance earned her another nomination of Lux Style Award for Best TV Actress - Satellite at the 8th Lux Style Awards.
+In 2011, she made a cameo appearance in her cinematic comeback in Reema Khan's romance-drama Love Mein Ghum.
+Resham then depicted the procurer of a brothel in Farooq Rind's directed Sanjha.
+In 2012, she portrayed Mehrunissa in Sarmad Khoosat-helmed romance-drama Ashk.
+In the same year, she played a lovestruck maiden from a lower locality in Fasih Bari Khan's written Mohabbat Jaye Bhar Mein.
+In 2013, she appeared in Khan's Taar-e-Ankaboot, portraying an unsatisfied masochist housewife.
 She made her proper comeback to films with the social-drama Swaarangi in 2014, which highlighted the issue of drug addiction and the impact of it on the lives of addicts and their families.
 The film was a commercial failure, and was banned in several cities throughout the country.
 In 2017, she participated in a fashion week organized by the Pakistan Fashion Design Council (PFDC).